Freedom Camping and KiwiCamp

 Your KiwiCash Digital Key identifies you and connects you to your online KiwiCash account.
 This allows you to make secure, easy payments for services with a tap of your Digital Key at any KiwiCamp facility.
 Online accounts can be created and topped up on the KiwiCash App or on their website.

-Digital Keys will be available for purchase for $5 at any Council Area Office in the Western Bay of Plenty District, from the beginning of December 2019.
+Digital Keys are available for purchase for $5 at any Council Area Office.

 For further information, please read the Freedom Camping Bylaw 2019.

 Enjoy your stay!

 Should you receive an Infringement Notice for freedom camping and wish to request a waiver, please click on the link below.
 Complete the form within 28 days of receiving the infringement notice.